A Trusted Friend in a Complicated World

 Pandas/shutterstock

 The Darlings (of Peter Pan fame) were onto something when they picked Nana as their children’s nanny.
-Newfies are famous for their devoted nature and their affinity for kids, says DiNardo.
-In fact, one of the breed’s most important characteristics is its gentle temperament.
-And be sure to give your lovable giant a chance to swim: These dogs were bred to save people from drowning.
-If you opt for a Newfoundland, visit one of these amazing dog-friendly beaches around the country.
+Newfies are famous for their devoted natures and their affinity for kids, says DiNardo.
+In fact, one of the breed’s most distinctive characteristics is its gentle temperament.
+Be sure to give your lovable giant a chance to swim: These dogs were bred to save people from drowning, and they still like a good dog paddle as often as possible.

 Yes, they’re big, powerful dogs, but they also tend to be placid.
 This is another breed that ranked very low on the scale of aggressive behaviors toward people and other pups, according to the University of Pennsylvania study.
-Berners are affectionate, big-hearted, smart, and eager to please, so they’re easy to train, according to the AKC.
-And if you’re not sold yet, they’re also gentle with youngsters.
-Take them out on a long walk and they’ll be happy to cart the kids—literally!
+Berners are affectionate, bighearted, smart and eager to please, so they’re easy to train, according to the AKC.
+And if you’re not sold yet, you should know that they’re gentle with youngsters.
+Take them out on a long walk, and they’ll be happy to cart the kids—literally since pulling carts was one of the tasks this breed was originally used for!

 golden retriever dog outdoors in summer